acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 * `mv`: rename / move
 	* Rename a file or directory
 	* Move a file or directory to a different location (optionally rename)
+	* Be careful!
+It will automatically overwrite files with the same name, unless you add `-i` to make it interactive (will ask for permission)
+* An easy way to create an empty file: `touch test.txt`
 * `rm`: delete (careful—deletion is forever!)
 * `rm -i`: delete after asking permission
 * Editing and saving files (in your editor of choice)